 Velo: About Function Caching in the Backend

 Caching helps to significantly speed up response times of your backend function calls by temporarily storing your function's return values.
-This enables subsequent function calls for the same data to be served more quickly from the cache on Wix's infrastructure, rather than re-executing the function's logic each time it's called.
-By implementing caching in your backend code, you can reduce the need to repeatedly execute backend functions, enhancing your site's performance.
+This enables subsequent function calls for the same data to be served more quickly from the cache on Wix's infrastructure, rather than re-executing the logic each time the function is called.
+By implementing caching in your backend code, you can reduce the need to repeatedly execute your backend function calls, enhancing your site's performance.

 Note: The backend functions in your code are not cached automatically.